Defy You

-"Defy You" is a song by American punk rock band The Offspring.
+"Defy You" is a song by American punk rock band the Offspring.
 It was recorded, along with its own music video, in 2001 after the release of their album Conspiracy of One for the movie Orange County.
 The song was also released as a single in December 2001.

-Despite early claims that the song would appear on the next Offspring album at the time (which would become Splinter), it was never released on any of their albums save for their Greatest Hits compilation.
+Despite early claims that the song would appear on the next Offspring album at the time (which would become Splinter), it was never released on any of their albums, and only appears on their Greatest Hits compilation.
 However, an acoustic version was released on the Japanese edition of Splinter.

 The song was also the final single featuring Ron Welty on drums.